-Predefined symbol Identifies func A string that identifies the name of the function in which the symbol is used.
+Predefined symbol Identifies func A predefined string identifier that is initialized with the name of the function in which the symbol is used.
 This is useful for assertions and other trace utilities.
-The symbol requires that language extensions are enabled, see -e, page 213.
-See alsoPRETTY_FUNCTION, page 348.
-FUNCTION A string that identifies the name of the function in which the symbol is used.
+The symbol requires that language extensions are enabled, see -e, page 249.
+See alsoPRETTY_FUNCTION, page 370.
+FUNCTION A predefined string identifier that is initialized with the name of the function in which the symbol is used.
 This is useful for assertions and other trace utilities.
-The symbol requires that language extensions are enabled, see -e, page 213.
-See also PRETTY_FUNCTION , page 348.
+The symbol requires that language extensions are enabled, see -e, page 249.
+See alsoPRETTY_FUNCTION, page 370.
 IAR_SYSTEMS_ICC An integer that identifies the IAR compiler platform.
-The current value is 7.
+The current value is 8.
 Note that the number could be higher in a future version of the product.
 This symbol can be tested with #ifdef to detect whether the code was compiled by a compiler from IAR Systems.
-ICCARM An integer that is set to 1 when the code is compiled with the IAR C/C++ Compiler for ARM.
-LINE An integer that identifies the current source line number of the file being compiled, which can be both the base source file and any included header file. [] LITTLE_ENDIAN An integer that reflects the $$ endian option and is defined to 1 when the byte order is little-endian.
+ICCARM An integer that is set to $1$ when the code is compiled with the IAR C/C++ Compiler for ARM.
+LINE An integer that identifies the current source line number of the file being compiled, which can be both the base source file and any included header file.
+LITTLE_ENDIAN An integer that reflects the $$ endian option and is defined to 1 when the byte order is little-endian.
 The symbol is defined to 0 when the byte order is big-endian.
 PRETTY_FUNCTION A string that identifies the function name, including parameter types and return type, of the function in which the symbol is used, for example "void func(char)".
 This symbol is useful for assertions and other trace utilities.
-The symbol requires that language extensions are enabled, see -e, page 213.
-See alsofunc, page 348.
-ROPI An integer that is defined when theropi compiler option is used; see -ropi , page 232.
-RWPI An integer that is defined when therwpi compiler option is used; see -rwpi , page 232.
-STDC An integer that is set to 1, which means the compiler adheres to Standard C. This symbol can be tested with #ifdef to detect whether the compiler in use adheres to Standard C. []
+The symbol requires that language extensions are enabled, see -e, page 249.
+See alsofunc, page 370.
+ROPI An integer that is defined when theropi compiler option is used; see -ropi , page 254.
+RWPI An integer that is defined when therwpi compiler option is used; see -rwpi , page 255.
+STDC An integer that is set to $1$ , which means the compiler adheres to Standard C. This symbol can be tested with $\#ifdef$ to detect whether the compiler in use adheres to Standard C.

-Table 31: Predefined symbols (Continued)
+Table 36: Predefined symbols (Continued)

 Predefined symbol Identifies STDC_VERSION An integer that identifies the version of the C standard in use.
-The symbol expands to $199901L$,unless the $-c89$ compiler option is used in which case the symbol expands to 199409L.
+The symbol expands to 199901L,unless thec89 compiler option is used in which case the symbol expands to 199409L.
 This symbol does not apply in EC++ mode.
-TIME A string that identifies the time of compilation in the form " $h:m:ss$ ".
-VER An integer that identifies the version number of the IAR compiler in use.
+TIME A string that identifies the time of compilation in the form " $hh:m\pi:ss$ " $\overset{}{.}$ VER An integer that identifies the version number of the IAR compiler in use.
 For example, version 5.11.3 is returned as 5011003.

-Table 31: Predefined symbols (Continued)
+Table 36: Predefined symbols (Continued)